krasimir/react-in-patterns/patterns/presentational-and-container/README.md

 ---

 When we start using React we very soon also start asking questions.
-Where I'm suppose to put my data, how to communicate changes or how to manage state?
-The answers of this questions are very often matter of context and sometimes just practice and experience with the library.
+Where I'm supposed to put my data, how to communicate changes or how to manage state?
+The answers of these questions are very often a matter of context and sometimes just practice and experience with the library.
 However, there is a pattern which is used widely and helps organizing React based applications - splitting the components into presentational and containers.

 Let's start with a simple example, illustrate the problem and then split the component into container and presentation.
 We will use a `Clock` component.
 It accepts a [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object as a prop and displays the time which is changing in real time.